Jørn Øien: Career

 Øien was educated at the "Nord-Norsk Musikkonservatorium" (1987–91), where he studied the music of Edvard Grieg while he played in bands such as "Stett", "Tutu" and "Corny Horns". Øien participated in the NRK series "Ung norsk jazz" with a trio comprising Trond Sverre Hansen (drums) and Konrad Kaspersen (bass).
 This led to the formation of a jazz band "Jazz i Nord" from Troms, consisting of country musicians, where the trombonist Øystein B. Blix also contributed.
 This partnership is evidence on the record Song, Fall Soft (1995) with the vocalist Marit Sandvik.

 In 1996 he led the jam backing band at Moldejazz Festival, and moved to Oslo, and settled as one of the most used freelance pianists in the last half of the 20th century in the Norwegian capital.
 Other cooperation was with Knut Værnes, Staffan William-Olsson's records Smile (1998) and Oak road boogaloo (2000), Alf Kjellman Project, Beady Belle and Trionic, Ole Jacob Hansen, Espen Lind's band, Espen Rud Sextett, awarded Spellemannprisen 1998 for the album Rudlende, Tine Asmundsen's "Lonely Woman", and Geir Lysne's "Listening Ensemble".

 Øien is part of the band Oofotr (with two records) and the Nordland quintet North.
 In 2003 he led the "Nordnorsk jazzforum" prosjekt Milestones and appeared at Moldejazz together with George Garzone.
 He also play in Nils-Olav Johansen Band (2006–), and the band Moment with Tore Brunborg, Jens Fossum and Andreas Bye.
-Moreover, he played a sentral part in the play "Chet spiller ikke her" at "Torshovteateret" 2009–10.
+Moreover, he played a central part in the play "Chet spiller ikke her" at "Torshovteateret" 2009–10.

 Øien Short stories (2004) with his own trio Jørn Øien Trio in Oslo, comprising Terje Gewelt (bass) and Roger Johansen (drums).
 Former members were Paal Nilssen-Love (drums) and Kåre Garnes (bass).
 The trio now with Per Zanussi (bass) and Torstein Lofthus (drums) released the album Digging in the Dark (2010).
 In 2011 Erling Wiclund of NRK highlighted him as "one original and brilliant arrangerer in the upper world class".

 At Vossajazz 2014, he appeared within Ivar Kolve's Polyostinat experience.
 Here he performed with an elite team of Norwegian musicians, including Kåre Kolve, Ellen Andrea Wang and last but not the least Jarle Vespestad.
 They delivered an indulgent poly rhythmic and poly harmonic treat for the discerning ear.